camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 Migration instructions are used to migrate activity instances as well as transition instances (i.e., active asynchronous continuations).
 Some instructions can only be used to migrate transition instances but not activity instances.
-In general, activity instances can only be migrated if they are instances of the following activity types:
+In general, activity instances can only be migrated if they are instances of the following element types:

 * Task
   * User Task